Why You Should Get a Nutrition Label Review By a Registered Dietitian

-As and industry leading nutrition analysis provider in the food industry, we are all about making the workplace more efficient.
+As an industry-leading nutrition analysis provider in the food industry, we are all about making the workplace more efficient.
 Let’s face it, the industry has been a notoriously slow adopter when it comes to technology.
-Recipes are still in books or excel files instead of a recipe database and many manufacturers are still relying on expensive labs to perform their nutrition analysis, a process that often comes with a lengthy turnaround time.
+Recipes are still in books or excel files instead of a recipe database and many manufacturers are still relying on expensive labs to perform their nutrition analysis, a process that often comes with a longer turnaround time.
 For years, this was how things were done.
 When we came on the scene 17 years ago, the thought of creating a nutrition facts panel from your home computer was, frankly, bonkers.
 Where is all of the nutrition information coming from?
 How do we know it’s accurate?
 Now 2020, thousands of clients and nearly 2 decades later, manufacturers are seeing the simplicity of these DIY labels and now understand that they are, in fact, completely FDA compliant!
 However, if you’re one of the technology-adopting food manufacturers who have used platforms such as LabelCalc, you still could feel a bit wary of calculating your own nutritional information and creating a panel.
 And we get it!
 Food and nutrition are two very different categories that intersect within this industry.
 One can truly know one without the other.
 This is why we 100% recommend that you receive a nutrition label review by a Registered Dietitian.
 (Did you know we have a few on staff?
 Well, now you do.)

 Accurate Ingredient Entry